About our farm

 Farming has been a way of life for generations before us.
 My great grandparents began their farm with a team of horses and produced everything from milk to vegetables.
 My grandparents grew cucumbers for Heinz Pickles.
 My parents are active Asparagus farmers.

 With a nod to my great grand parents, we are diving into organic growing.
 It’s the only way they could do it back then and it’s the right thing to do now.
 In order to grow the tastiest garlic, we are committed to using sustainable growing practices, free of chemical pesticides and fertilizers.
-We are working with Advancing Eco Agriculture, North American Kelp of Maine and others to build healthy rich soil, so we can feed our plants all they need to grow.
+We are working with Advancing Eco Agriculture, Morgan Composting and others to build healthy rich soil, so we can feed our plants all they need to grow.
 This way each bulb of garlic is not only delicious, but nutrient dense.

 We encourage you to join our story by purchasing our garlic.
 As you enjoy the garlic and the flavor it brings to your dishes, you can know that you are supporting this and future generations of Gregory farmers.

 Kevin, Tiffany, Micah, Joel